V-1 flying bomb: Success of operations

-Almost 30,000 V-1s were made; by March 1944, they were each produced in 350 hours (including 120 for the autopilot), at a cost of just 4% of a V-2, which delivered a comparable payload.
+Almost 30,000 V-1s were made; by March 1944 they were each produced in 350 hours (including 120 for the autopilot), at a cost of just 4% of a V-2, which delivered a comparable payload.
 Approximately 10,000 were fired at England; 2,419 reached London, killing about 6,184 people and injuring 17,981.
 The greatest density of hits was received by Croydon, on the south-east fringe of London.
 Antwerp, Belgium was hit by 2,448 V-1s from October 1944 to March 1945."Impact points of V-1 and V-2 around Antwerp".

 Intelligence reports

 The codename "Flakzielgerät 76"—"Flak target apparatus" helped to hide the nature of the device, and some time passed before references to FZG 76 were linked to the V-83 pilotless aircraft (an experimental V-1) that had crashed on Bornholm in the Baltic and to reports from agents of a flying bomb capable of being used against London.
 Importantly, the Luxembourgish Resistance, as well as the Polish Home Army intelligence contributed information on V-1 construction and a place of development (Peenemünde).
 Initially, British experts were sceptical of the V-1 because they had considered only solid-fuel rockets, which could not attain the stated range of 130 mi.
-However, they later considered other types of engine, and by the time German scientists had achieved the needed accuracy to deploy the V-1 as a weapon, British intelligence had a very accurate assessment of it.
+However, they later considered other types of engine, and by the time German scientists had achieved the necessary accuracy to deploy the V-1 as a weapon, British intelligence had a very accurate assessment of it.

 Countermeasures in England

 Anti-aircraft guns

-The British defence against German long-range weapons was known by the codename Crossbow with Operation Diver covering countermeasures to the V-1.
+The British defence against German long-range weapons was known by the codename Operation Crossbow with Operation Diver covering countermeasures to the V-1.
 Anti-aircraft guns of the Royal Artillery and RAF Regiment redeployed in several movements: first in mid-June 1944 from positions on the North Downs to the south coast of England, then a cordon closing the Thames Estuary to attacks from the east.
-In September 1944, a new linear defence line was formed on the coast of East Anglia, and finally in December there was a further layout along the Lincolnshire–Yorkshire coast.
+In September 1944 a new linear defence line was formed on the coast of East Anglia, and finally in December there was a further layout along the Lincolnshire–Yorkshire coast.
 The deployments were prompted by changes to the approach tracks of the V-1 as launch sites were overrun by the Allies' advance.